Production installation

 tolerations: []

-For other node configurations and all other executor options you can specify in your values file, see executor Helm docs.
+For other node configurations and all other executor options you can specify in your values file, see the executor Helm docs.

 Fill in the appropriate values in the above template and save it as executor-values.yaml.